 Regional Gardening Guide - Zone 7-8

-October 1 to October 30-- Discover what you should be doing right now.
+March 1 to March 31-- Discover what you should be doing right now.
 Our experts share gardening advice, techniques, news, and ideas to make your garden the best ever.

 Here’s what’s happening in your gardening region:

 By March the threat of frost has diminished, and the weather goes from cool to mild – but frost and 90-degree days can also happen, so the watch word for March is ‘Be Prepared’.
 March is the time to sow the last cool weather vegetables into the ground and transfer the seedlings from inside into your garden.
 Cool weather annuals like sweet peas can also be started outside in mid-March so that they mature and flower before the real heat arrives.
 Be prepared to cover seedlings with a shade cloth if the weather gets too hot too quickly and with a frost blanket for those cool nights.

 Kate is an avid veggie gardener and writer.

 She is a board member of the Garden Writer's Association.
 She authored 2 books: The Downsized Veggie Garden (Feb 2016) and New York & New Jersey Month by Month Gardening (Aug 2016).

 To see What's in Kate's Garden Click Here!

 Finally the ground in November is cool enough for milder areas to start planting bulbs for spring and perennial fruits for next year as well.
 The days are usually mild too making working in the garden a delight rather than a chore.
 Here are some November jobs for those lovely fall days.

 1. All the heat loving plants should be started this month.
 Tomatoes, peppers, squash and eggplants all thrive in southern summers, so get them out there as soon as the soil is warm and the frosts are past.